 There is one last component, which is really important, is the pandemic fatigue, he said.

 We’ve been at this pandemic now for many months and I get that.
 A part of that fatigue means that people are letting others into their bubble, they’re getting together for in-person dinner parties, game nights and public health departments are now tracing more and more cases back to these kinds of gatherings, Murthy, who advises Biden on COVID-19, said.

-All this put together has resulted in the recent explosion in COVID-19 cases in the US, he said.
+He said all this has resulted in the recent explosion in COVID-19 cases in the US.

 The US is the worst affected country with over 11 million cases and 246,000 deaths.

 Murthy, who was asked to resign as the US surgeon general during the early part of the Trump administration, is speculated to get a prominent position in the next Biden-Harris administration.

 He said that one of the most immediate things to do is to reduce the spread.

 It actually lies in our behaviour and the choices we make.
 It turns out that wearing masks, keeping our distance from others, washing our hands, these seem almost too simple, but very powerful in actually reducing the spread, Murthy said.